ACCrypto-io/AltoProDemo/README.md

-# ACCrypto Data Demo
+# Alto Pro Demo

 ACC develops data-tools for quantitative and fundamental financial institutions working in Cryptocurrency market investment and risk management.
 With wide technological knowledge and hands-on experience in the Cryptocurrency space, we tackle the market’s biggest challenges using alternative and traditional data-sets, deep blockchain-layer research and advanced artificial intelligence algorithms.

-The goal of the demo is to grant a basic understanding on the structure of Alto's PRO data-sets and a glimpse to the endless information and use-cases hidden in them.
+The goal of the demo is to grant a basic understanding on the structure of Alto's Pro data-sets and a glimpse to the endless information and use-cases hidden in them.

 ### What is inside the Data folder?
-* The file btc-price-change-7days.csv: This file contain the maximum/minimum price change in 7 days (168 hours) for every hour.
-Example: for created_utc 1455145200 (February 10, 2016 11:00:00 PM) the maximum price change for BTC in the next 7 days is 10.179% while the minimum price change is -1.2609%.
+* btc-price-change-7days.csv: This file contain the maximum/minimum price change in 7 days (168 hours) for every hour.
+Example: for created_utc 1455145200 (February 10, 2016 11:00:00 PM UTC) the maximum price change for BTC in the next 7 days is 10.179% while the minimum price change is -1.2609%.
-* The file BTC-Samples.csv.gz: This file is the ACC data sample for Bitcoin and should be download from https://ACCrypto.io.
+* BTC-Samples.csv.gz: This file is the Alto Pro data sample for Bitcoin and should be download from https://ACCrypto.io.

 ### Program steps
-* Loading ACC data.
+* Loading Alto Pro data.
-* Smooth the data for sliding window (window size is 24, can be changed from Utilities/Consts.py).
+* Smooth the data with the sliding window algorithm (window size is 24, can be changed from Utilities/Consts.py).
 * Creating random variables for comparison, normalize and calculating Pearson correlation.
-* Normalize ACC data and calculating the Pearson correlation.
+* Normalize Alto Pro data and calculating the Pearson correlation.
 * Print the random variables correlation results.
-* Print ACC data variables correlation results.
+* Print Alto Pro data variables correlation results.

 ### Installation
-The project is using Numpy.
+This project is using Numpy.
 Please visit https://www.scipy.org/scipylib/download.html to install Numpy if you do not have it already (Ubuntu users can just follow the following commands).

 Install python3.6 and pip if not already installed (Ubuntu commands).